jazzsequence/question-game/src/data/readme.md

     }
 }
 ```

+## Name
+The name parameter defines a game title that appears in the container around the question.
+If this isn't set, it will simply say "Game".
+This is also used for the page title in the browser tab.

 ## Levels
 Level names can be anything, but they must correspond to the actual `json` files containing that data (e.g. `easy.json`, `medium.json`, `hard.json`).
 These files will contain `json` arrays of the data that will be used to populate the game (activities or actions).